Obsidian-TTRPG-Community/ObsidianTTRPGShare/Dataview Scripts/Any-TTRPG/Leahs_Dataview_Character_Cards.md

 ```

 ## Instructions for Its Theme Card Callout
-If you have ITS Theme, you will be utilizing the integrated [Cards Callout](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Guide/Callouts.md#cards) functionality that already exists within ITS.
-Additionally, it is recommended that you go ahead and open up the Image Positions guide as you may need it to handle the sizing of the [Embedded Images](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Guide/Image-Positions.md).
+If you have ITS Theme, you will be utilizing the integrated [**Cards Callout**](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Guide/Callouts.md#cards) functionality that already exists within ITS.
+Additionally, it is recommended that you go ahead and open up the Image Positions guide as you may need it to handle the sizing of the [**Embedded Images**](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Guide/Image-Positions.md).

 ### Sample ITS Code-block